elliotjameswin/elliotjameswin/README.md

 - Hi, I’m @elliotjameswin
-- I’m interested in Formula 1, Big Data, the growing reliance on machine learning and
-- artificial intelligence in each industry no matter what the sibject matter may be
+- I’m interested in Formula 1, Big Data, the growing reliance on machine learning and     artificial intelligence in each industry no matter what the subject matter may be
 - I’m currently studying BSc Computer Science at the University of Liverpool, starting in 22'

 <!---